highmountaintea/sample-mithril-app/README.md

 ## Purpose

-This project is set up with webpack and webpack-dev-server for mithril.js.
-It is meant to be a skeleton project that can be cloned. `create-mithril-app` try to deploy projects using this one as the skeleton.
+I created this project to build a robust and versatile mithril.js template that can be cloned when we start a new mithril.js project.
+It is set up with webpack and webpack-dev-server to streamline development and build.
+A modified version of this template is used by [`create-mithril-app`](https://www.npmjs.com/package/create-mithril-app).

+## Development

+As this template is improved, it will benefit all the future projects based on it.

 To clone this project, please go to https://github.com/johnfliu818/sample-mithril-app.git